liuhuigmail/liuhuigmail.github.io/_pages/students.md

 author_profile: true
 ---
  **I am always seeking bright and self-motivated students.
 If you are interested to work with me, please email me or drop by my office.**

-Here is a list of graduate students in my lab:

 ## Ph.D.
 Students

 * [Taiming Wang ](#) (2020-2024): Deep learning based software development.